Classical and Quantum Mechanics via Lie algebras: Deformation quantization

+There are many ways to \bfi{quantize} a classical system, i.e., to relate to a dynamical description of a classical system a corresponding quantum version.
+This process is far from unique, but there are a number of well-explored (and only sometimes equivalent) routes for doing this.
+Whether a particular quantization is useful depends on how well the resulting quantum system describes the intended application -- something outside the scope of our discussion.

-An important algebraic approach is {\bfi{Berezin quantization}}, also called the {\bfi{method of orbits}}.
+An important algebraic approach to quantization is {\bfi{Berezin quantization}}, also called the {\bfi{method of orbits}}.
 Here classical Poisson representations of Lie algebras are lifted to unitary representations.
 We only hint at the constructions, and refer for details to \sca{Berezin} \cite{berezin74}, \sca{Bar-Moshe \& Marinov} \cite{bar-moshemarinov}, \sca{Landsman} \cite{landsman-1998}, and \sca{Kirillov} \cite{kirillov04}.
 The construction of the Lie--Poisson algebra in Section \ref{lie--poiss} from a Lie $*$-algebra $\Lz$ implies that the dual of $\Lz$ becomes in a natural way a Poisson manifold; the corresponding symplectic leaves are the so-called {\bfi{co-adjoint orbits}}, the orbits of the universal covering group \at{not yet defined} corresponding to $\Lz$ in its co-adjoint action on $\Lz^*$.
 The canonical Poisson algebras on the co-adjoint orbits carry an \bfi{irreducible Poisson representation} of $\Lz$, and any irreducible Poisson representation of $\Lz$ arises in this way (up to equivalence).
 Thus, classifying the co-adjoint orbits is the classical analogue of classifying irreducible unitary representations.
 The quantization constructions mentioned above rely on close relations between co-adjoint orbits, coherent states over Lie groups, and irreducible unitary representations.
 These relations can even be generalized further, replacing the Lie algebra structure by a purely geometric setting, which then leads to the framework of {\bfi{geometric quantization}}, cf.\ \sca{Woodhouse} \cite{woodhouse}.

-Another possibility is \bfi{deformation quantization} which deforms a commutative product into a so-called \bfi{Moyal product}; for definitions and details, see, e.g., \sca{Rieffel} \cite{Rie}.
-Alternatively, deformation quantization may be viewed as a deformation of the quantities in a Poisson algebra $\Ez$ obtained by embedding $\Ez$ into the algebra $\Lin \Ez$, identifying $f \in \Ez$ with the multiplication mapping $M_f$ which maps $g$ to $M_fg:=fg$.
+\at{add backreferences to definition of Poisson algebra} Another possibility is \bfi{deformation quantization} which deforms a commutative product into a so-called \bfi{Moyal product}; for definitions and details, see, e.g., \sca{Rieffel} \cite{Rie}.
+Alternatively, deformation quantization may be viewed as a deformation of the quantities in a Poisson algebra $\Ez$.
 This is the procedure we shall discuss in more detail.